Alumni Help Vets Find Employment

 “[Vinograd] was able to convey my experiences in a way that was more recognizable to corporate recruiters,” Fisher-Thompson said.

-While there are other organizations that support active-duty servicemen as they resisting all veterans with the job search.
+While there are other organizations that support active-duty servicemen as they return to civilian life, Condition Set is uniquely focused on assisting all veterans with the job search.

 “A lot of them tend to focus on finding jobs for officers as opposed to enlisted members,” Fisher-Thompson said.
 “Instead of trying to be a complete solution, we wanted to focus on resume-building and do it well.”